tehr3emqas1m/MLOPs_SP26/Docker/README.md

 ## Core Concepts

 ### Docker Engine
-The beating heart.
-A runtime that builds, runs, and manages containers on a host system.
+Docker Engine is the core software that runs and manages containers on a system.

 ### Docker Daemon
-The quiet worker in the background.
-It listens, builds, runs, and distributes containers.
+Docker Daemon is a background process that manages Docker containers, images, networks, and storage volumes by listening for and executing API requests from the Docker client.

 ```bash
 systemctl status docker      # check if it's alive